-The influence of antibiotics.
+Effect of antibiotics.
 Antibiotics - benefits and harms, side effects, consequences of use.
-The effect of antibiotics on the human body and the child
+The effect of antibiotics on the human body and child

 Antibiotics are substances of a natural or semi-synthetic nature that can suppress the growth and development of bacteria (protozoa and prokaryotes).
-Antibiotics that inhibit growth and reproduction, combined with little damage to body cells, are used as the basis medicines.
-There is no unequivocal opinion whether antibiotics are harmful or beneficial, so carefully understand this issue before you start taking it.
+Antibiotics, which suppress growth and reproduction in combination with minor damage to body cells, are used as a basis medicines.
+There is no clear opinion whether antibiotics are harmful or beneficial, so carefully understand this issue before you start taking them.

 The discovery of antibiotics was a major medical breakthrough.
 Despite criticism, antibiotics help cure fatal diseases.
 The effect of antibiotics on the body is constantly being studied, and improved strains are being produced.